"Essential . . . one of the Outstanding Academic Books of the Year." - Choice

 Gwendolyn Audrey Foster examines a wide variety of films from early cinema to the present day in order to explore the ways in which American cinema imposes whiteness as a cultural norm, even as it exposes its inherent instability.
 In discussions that range from The Philadelphia Story to Attack

-, Foster shows that, though American cinema is an all-white construct, there exists the possibility of a healthy resistance to cultural norms of race, gender, sexuality, and class.
+of the 50 Foot Woman, Foster shows that, though American cinema is an all-white construct, there exists the possibility of a healthy resistance to cultural norms of race, gender, sexuality, and class.

 "Performing Whiteness offers a different and innovative treatment of issues of race and ethnicity from the standpoint of examining 'the assumptions behind whiteness as a cultural norm.'
 I was constantly astounded by the